TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

     ddev composer remove b13/make --dev

-Before your brand new site package extension takes effect in your TYPO3 installation, you have to install it:
+Before your brand new site package extension takes effect in your TYPO3 installation, you have to install it.
+First you have to edit your composer.json in the root of your installation directory to add `packages` as a local repository.

+See also chapter :ref:`Extension installation <t3sitepackage:extension-installation>`.

+Then you can install your sitepackage with:

 ..  code-block:: bash

     ddev composer req t3docs/site-package:"@dev"

-See also chapter :ref:`Extension installation <t3sitepackage:extension-installation>`.

 .. _minimal-extension-siteset: